ericsonga/APCSAReview/_sources/Tests/test4.rst

        :feedback_d: This would be true if Pig had a speak method that returned "Oink", but it does not.
        :feedback_e: Both Pig and Bird do not have a speak method so the one in Animal will be used.

-       Given the following array declaration and the fact that Animal is the parent class for Bird, Dog, Pig, and Cow, what is output from looping through this array of animals and asking each object to speak()?
+       Given the following array declaration and the fact that Animal is the parent class for Bird, Dog, Pig, Cat, and Cow, what is output from looping through this array of animals and asking each object to speak()?

        .. code-block:: java